kenpoyyy/SustainabilityAwarenessApp/README.md

 # SustainabilityAwarenessApp

 *NOTE*
-Activities(Pages) ARE NOT LINKED YET!!!
+- Activities(Pages) ARE NOT LINKED YET!

-ACTIVITIES(PAGES) NOT DONE:

-Events 2:
+---------- **!!!NOT DONE!!!** ----------

+FUNCTIONS:
+- Login Page & Register Page (Needs Firebase)

+ACTIVITIES(PAGES):

+**Articles:**
+- Not done with UI

+**Disposal and Recycling Guidelines:**
 Reason:
+- Not done with UI.

+**Events 2:**
+Reason:
 - Firebase system needed hence no UI is done yet.

-Disposal and Recycling Guidelines:
+  - This includes:
+    - Obtaining Location for users to GMaps API/SDK

+**Shopping Guide 2:**
 Reason:
-- Not done with UI.

-Shopping Guide 2:
-Reason:
 - Firebase (Firestore) system needed hence no UI is done yet.
+- This includes:
+  - Images
+  - Pricing
+  - Price Comparisons
+  - External Links (to the offical site **look at the source/reference file in GDocs**)

+STATIC CONTENT:
+- Videos in Topics / Articles are not linked yet.
+- Content Images not inserted (Disposal and Recycling Guidelines)